-The Maine Commission for Community Service supports professional development of managers of volunteers by awarding funds to cost-share their relevant activities.
+The Maine Commission for Community Service supports professional development of managers of volunteers by awarding funds to cost-share their educational or training activities.

 Examples of supported activities are online courses, educational conferences, seminars, workshops, or preparation for professional certifications that relate to the Competencies for Managers of Volunteers.

-To be eligible for consideration, an individual must:
+Eligibility Criteria: To be eligible for consideration, an individual must be:

-- be employed by a Maine school or organization (public or private nonprofit or Maine affiliate of a national charity) that engages citizens as volunteers in Maine communities OR serve in a pro bono capacity with a Maine school or organization in the volunteer program with responsibilities that are equivalent to those of an employee (e.g., training, supervision, assessment of volunteers performing service)
+serve in a pro bono capacity in the volunteer program of such organizations with responsibilities that are equivalent to those of an employee (e.g., training, supervision, assessment of volunteers performing service).

 - have at least two years of experience as a volunteer coordinator or in volunteer program management.